-Inside the Transit Master Plan Strategy 9: Integrated Systems - Information
+Strategy 9: Integrated Information

 Today the number of transit providers and organizations can be confusing, particularly to new users.
-Creating one brand and information system (using a range of media and channels) for transit helps put the passenger first by making it easier for passengers to find information and simpler for passengers to understand and use the network as a whole.
+Consistent branding and a single, cross provider, information system helps put the passenger first by making it easier for passengers to find information and simpler for passengers to understand and use the network as a whole.
 Consolidating information provision would also deliver cost savings to all of the organizations providing transit in the community.